A businessman in a shirt and tie wearing handcuffs in a prison cell as dollar bills fall around him

 There are typically around 11,000 medical malpractice payment reports a year in the US healthcare industry.

-The number of known cases – in addition to those that go undetected or unreported – suggests we not dealing with the issue very well.
+The number of known cases – in addition to those that go undetected or unreported – suggests we are not dealing with the issue very well.

 Those found guilty of violating the law or the rules of their profession’s governing body face fines, losing their job, and even prison.
 However, we should do more to address the underlying problems that fuel professional misconduct.